 Statistical methods

 Participant characteristics were described using means (SD), medians (IQR), and N (%), depending on the nature of the variables.
+Men and women were analysed separately throughout.
+The decision was made a priori because studies have shown that LSA and most of the risk factors analysed in the study tend to differ across genders (Webber et al., 2010, Katsumata et al., 2011, Phillips et al., 2015, Malouka et al., 2023).
+Moreover, recognised sex differences in musculoskeletal measures and health prompted us to conduct sex-stratified analyses.
+For example, women typically exhibit lower hand grip strength (Liao, 2014) and a higher prevalence and severity of neck pain, back pain, osteoarthritis, and rheumatoid arthritis compared to men (Overstreet et al., 2023).

-(Webber et al., 2010, Katsumata et al., 2011, Phillips et al., 2015, Malouka et al., 2023)(Liao, 2014)(Overstreet et al., 2023)Sex differences were tested with Chi-squared tests, t-tests, or Mann-Whitney tests.
+Sex differences were tested with Chi-squared tests, t-tests, or Mann-Whitney tests.
 Linear regression models were performed upon having transformed LSA scores in SD scores.
 Firstly, all risk factors were entered in separate models with adjustment for age only.
-Subsequently, significant factors only were retained and entered in a mutually adjusted model.
+Subsequently, factors significant at 5% level only were retained and entered in a mutually adjusted model.
 For women, we presented two separate mutually adjusted models, one including individual comorbidities (peripheral arterial disease, osteoporosis, and arthritis) and another reporting the number of comorbidities.

-All analyses were conducted for men and women separately using Stata statistical software (version 17.0).
+We conducted a complete-case analysis and all analyses were conducted using Stata statistical software (version 17.0).

 Results

 Table 1 provides the participant characteristics.
 The mean age of men and women was approximately 80 years.
 Compared to women, men had significantly higher LSA scores.
 Women were more likely than men to live alone, receive personal care, report osteoporosis or arthritis, and to have broken at least a bone since the age of 45 years.
 However, there was no significant difference in the number of comorbidities or in the occurrence of falls between sexes.
-Men were more likely to be current or ex-smokers and reported consuming higher amounts of alcohol and engaging in more physical activity compared to women.
+Men were more likely to drive a car, to be current or ex-smokers and reported consuming higher amounts of alcohol and engaging in more physical activity compared to women.
 They were also more likely to report cardiovascular disease, peripheral arterial disease, and stroke.
 Finally, men reported significantly higher wellbeing and physical function scores than women.

 Most participants reported mobility within each of the LSA levels, with 94% of our sample reporting that they went outside of their neighbourhood and in town (level 4).
 Among men and women older age was associated with lower LSA scores.
-Among men, after conducting adjustment for age only, several factors were found to be significantly associated with lower LSA scores (Table 2 and Figure 1).
-These factors included being a recipient of personal care, reporting fair/poor/very poor SRH, having had falls in the previous year, lower levels of wellbeing, poorer physical function, and lower engagement in physical activity.
-However, upon further analysis with mutual adjustment for all these factors, only age, personal care, falls, wellbeing, and physical function retained their significance in relation to LSA in men.
+Among men, after conducting adjustment for age only, several factors were found to be significantly associated with lower LSA scores (Table 2).
+These factors included being a recipient of personal care, not driving a car, reporting fair/poor/very poor SRH, having had falls in the previous year, lower levels of wellbeing, poorer physical function, and lower engagement in physical activity.
+However, upon further analysis with mutual adjustment for all these factors, only older age, not driving a car, personal care, wellbeing, and physical function retained their significance in relation to LSA in men.
+Having experienced a fall in the past year was of borderline significance.